This is the Airbnb pitch deck to raise their $600k seed round.

 Business model slide

 I would make the ‘we take a 10%…’ as the slide headline, but anyway.

 You want to have ONE business model, not 15 complicated and distracting possible ways of making money!
 You can talk about the other ways you make money when investors ask.
 They will ask.
 But keep simple and make it appear (at least, ha) that you are focused.

 Focus, focus, focus.

-The $84m trips is a mistake.
-That’s a number not a dollar value.
+The $84m trip is a mistake.
+That’s a number, not a dollar value.